 Four city blocks (3 ha) of Uptown Waterloo was Master Planned with a strategic plan to accommodate the growing city core of Kitchener, Waterloo.
 The project required a plan for the redevelopment of the city’s urban shopping area and business district.
-With aging buildings and Infrastructure, BNC’s design envisioned revitalizing the area and creating a dynamic urban street environment through phased redevelopment.
+With aging buildings and Infrastructure, BNKC’s design envisioned revitalizing the area and creating a dynamic urban street environment through phased redevelopment.
 This redevelopment includes the addition of new buildings and new public open space, the reconfiguration of a remaining portion of a 1960’s commercial mall, relocation of parking to the centre of the block, and major redevelopment of the existing infrastructure to revitalize the streetscape.

 This transformational project was a public-private partnership between the developer (First Gulf) and the City of Waterloo.
 The Urban Land Institute awarded this project as “the top 25 Best Commercial Mixed-Use Developments for the Western Hemisphere”.

-BNC also provided full architectural services for several retail and office buildings along King Street and Willis Way; and created the City of Waterloo Urban Design Guidelines.
+BNKC also provided full architectural services for several retail and office buildings along King Street and Willis Way; and created the City of Waterloo Urban Design Guidelines.

 Project Awards: 2011 - Ontario Masonry Award, 2009 - Urban Land Institute Finalist